Rosy Goat Farm

 We are going to invest in a meat goat breed called Kiko, this Spring 2019, which originates in New Zealand, and we will let you know how it tastes later in the year.

 We have raised Red Ranger meat chickens which free range and forage and are more natural behaving compared to the Cornish Rocks, or Cornish Cross.
 They take longer to mature as they burn calories while foraging, and they are therefore leaner, and have a robust chicken flavor.
 The Cornish rocks have foraging almost bred out of them so they’re more sedentary, and are happy to sit at the feeder.
 They eat more grain, and their meat is tender because of their inactivity.
 They will forage while young but they fatten fast and their legs struggle to walk.
-The Cornish cross are ready to be processed by 8 weeks and dress out between 5-8lbs.
-We have grown both in the past and like the quick growth of the Cornish Cross.
+The Cornish cross are ready to be processed by 8 weeks and dress out between 5-8 lbs.
+We have grown both in the past and like the quick growth of the Cornish Cross, and the flavor of the Red Rangers.

 It’s not all meat!
 We have a variety of tasty traditional fruits and vegetables.